ShunsukeKano/truffle-voting/README.md

 cd /scripts/votingSystem.js
 ```

-and change contractAddress to deployed contract address.
+and change contractAddress in votingSystem.js to deployed contract address.

 Step 6: Change newVoterAddress in votingSystem.js, if necessary

-Step 7: run the command to see the outputs.
+Step 7: Run the command to see the outputs.

 ```bash
 node /scripts/votingSystem.js